 Walking Distance – 14 to 15 km, Duration: 7-8 hours

 Three hours’ stroll from Lobuche, we will reach Gorak Shep.
 The Gorak Shep is located 5,180m/17,126ft from sea level.
 It is the location of the 1953 Everest Expedition’s base camp.
-With breath-taking mountain views alongside we can also enjoy by seeing Snowcocks and Choughs.
+With breath-taking mountain views alongside, we can also enjoy seeing Snowcocks and Choughs.

 But some of the trekkers climb Kala Pattar at noon (5,545m/ 18,188ft) and next morning hike to EBC.

-Upon reaching at Gorak Shep, it definitely will take some hour rest.
-We’ll store our luggage where we booked a hotel for tonight and afterwards we will move to our dream destination, the Everest Base Camp.
+Upon reaching Gorak Shep, it definitely will take some hour rest.
+We’ll store our luggage where we booked a hotel for tonight and afterward we will move to our dream destination, the Everest Base Camp.

 After spending some time at the base camp, we will trek down to Gorak Shep.